By 2050 it is estimated that North Essex will grow by some 190,000 people.

 That creates a conundrum when it comes to housing.
 We face a housing crisis.
 Across Essex, if current build rates continue, by 2036 we will have 77,000 too few homes.
 If we do not act, we risk creating a generation of ‘hidden homeless’, young people unable to ever think about purchasing their own home.

 Nationally that the number of 18-30s now living in their parents’ homes has increased by 1.1 million, and that half of men aged 22-26 live with their parents, is something that should make us all sit up and take notice.

-And of course not building does not stop the demand, it just pushes up the price.
-It now costs 8.7 times above average earnings in the Braintree District to buy a home – It’s unsustainable and without action it’s only going to get worse.
+Of course, not building does not stop the demand, it just pushes up the price.
+It now costs over 8 times average earnings in the Braintree District or Colchester Borough to buy a home.
+It’s unsustainable and without action it’s only going to get worse.

-But the other side of the conundrum is that we must also continue to protect the very reason people want to raise their families in North Essex – the true green heart of Essex, and of course we need to be conscious of the impact on what are already stretched services and infrastructure networks.
+But the other side of the coin is that we must also continue to protect our green heritage, the very reason people want to raise their families in North Essex.
+And of course we need to be conscious of the impact of homes on what are already stretched services and infrastructure.